InfinityG/id-io/README.md

 [TODO]

 ## Caveats and hidden costs
 - Any blockchain integration will incur costs over and above hosting and operational costs of ID-IO and its associated datastore.
-This is because in order to transact on a blockchain, whether Bitcoin, Ripple, Ethereum etc., the particular currency of the network will need to be purchased.
-This needs to be done via a cryptocurrency gateway, which is regulated and comes with its own set of requirements.
+In order to transact on a blockchain network, whether Bitcoin, Ripple, Ethereum etc., the particular currency of the network will need to be purchased.
+This needs to be done via a cryptocurrency gateway, which is regulated and comes with its own set of KYC requirements.
-- If you choose to use a hosted cryptocurrency network node, such as [Ripple REST](https://ripple.com/build/ripple-rest/), this will again incur hosting and network charges.
-There are
+- If you choose to host your own cryptocurrency network node, such as [Ripple REST](https://ripple.com/build/ripple-rest/), this will incur hosting and network charges.

 ## Appendix